 Sebastian is developing diagnostic software based on artificial intelligence to enhance our current diagnostic protocols.

 As an Atlantic Fellow, Sebastian gained a deeper understanding of the socioeconomic status risk factors of dementia.
 This allowed him to complement my technical background.

 By 2050, the number of people with dementia in Argentina is predicted to increase four-fold.
 Novel approaches are needed to provide early biomarkers.
 Artificial intelligence can be used as a tool to enhance our current diagnostic protocols.

-Bio: Sebastian Moguilner received his physics and master's in medical physics degrees from the Balseiro Institute, Bariloche, Argentina.
-He is currently finishing his PhD studies in the School of Nuclear Medicine Foundation, Mendoza, Argentina.
+Sebastian received his physics and master's in medical physics degrees from the Balseiro Institute, Bariloche, Argentina.
+He completed a PhD at the School of Nuclear Medicine Foundation, Mendoza, Argentina in 2021.